gracious-tech/copy.church/src/articles/1cor9/index.md

 ## The two tensions
 This chapter is a challenging one to fully understand because Paul is holding two things in tension.

 On the one hand, Paul is indeed justifying the right to support.
 When he mentions that the other apostles received support (9:5-6), he is not criticising them.
 It is all part of his argument that he too has the right to support just like they do.
-And Paul did accept support from other churches (Phil 2:18) and even requests it from the Corinthians at the end of the letter (1 Cor 16:6).
+And Paul did accept support from other churches (Phil 4:18) and even requests it from the Corinthians at the end of the letter (1 Cor 16:6).

 On the other hand, he will only preach "free of charge" (9:18) and will not let money hinder his ministry in any way (9:12).
 This is not a personal choice but a practice he expects everyone to follow, lest they too "hinder the gospel of Christ".
 Just as he has given up his financial rights, he expects the Corinthians to do the same in regard to food sacrificed to idols.

 What we can conclude then is that the right to financial support is legitimate, as long as it doesn't get in the way of the gospel.
 Which means there are times it is appropriate and times it is not, and forms of finance that are appropriate and forms that are not.
 Conley Owens in [The Dorean Principle](https://thedoreanprinciple.org/) distinguishes between "colabor" (appropriate support) and "reciprocity" (inappropriate exchange), which is a helpful lens to see these matters through.

+## A right to sell ministry?

 There is a form of finance that is conspicuously absent in this chapter.
 Paul covers a range of occupations: apostles, soldiers, vinedressers, shepherds, oxen, plowmen, threshers, sowers, and priests.
 Yet the common occupation of a seller in a marketplace is missing, and for good reason.

-Selling ministry is the direct opposite of ministering "free of charge", and is a form of finance Paul would never endorse.
+The clearest passages on the right to finance describe it as "wages" (Luke 10:7, 1 Tim 5:18).
+But a seller does not receive wages, they receive payment in exchange for goods.[^shop]

+Such reciprocity, exchanging spiritual things for money, is exactly the type of finance that "hinders the gospel of Christ".
+To sell ministry is to deny people access to it unless they pay.
+It is also the type of finance explicitly condemned by Micah (Micah 3:11), Paul (2 Cor 2:17), and Jesus (John 2:16) when used in the context of ministry.

+Thus 1 Corinthians 9 does not support selling ministry, it condemns it.

 &nbsp;